danforth-restorative/danforth-restorative.com/_posts/2021-09-07-objectification.md

 ---
 title: "Examining Objectification: Symptoms, Roots and Remedy"
 excerpt: >
-    While men find it challenging to relate objectification to our own behavior, I wonder how often we deeply consider whether others might experience our actions as objectifying?
-That is clearly the question to ask.

     When broken down into specific facets of objectification, its much easier for one to consider whether any of our actions may have been experienced as objectifying.

     It's painful to consider so plainly, making it all the more difficult to address systemically.
 Those most in need of understanding are least incentivized to do so.